abbes-r/Predictiong-House-Prices/README.md

 ## Model Selection:
 - Evaluated the models on a validation set.
-- XGBoost outperformed Random Forest in terms of accuracy and was selected for deployment.
+- XGBoost outperformed Random Forest in terms of prediction error and was selected for deployment.

 ## Deployment:
 - Integrated the XGBoost model into a FastAPI web application.